 The bottom ash pond and landfill are in active use.
 Amos Plant is making plans to close the bottom ash pond and move the material to a lined landfill.
 Amos Plant uses dry fly ash handling and no longer requires use of the fly ash pond.
 This pond has been capped and was closed at the end of 2017.

-In 2018, APCO continued its groundwater monitoring activities around Amos Plant’s coal ash storage sites.
-We analyzed this data relative to EPA drinking water standards and/or with groundwater protection standards.
+Appalachian Power continues groundwater monitoring activities around Amos Plant’s coal ash storage sites.
+We analyze this data relative to EPA groundwater protection standards.

 Analysis of this data by an independent third party indicates that these coal ash storage sites are not impacting groundwater quality.